Timinator2000/Algorithm_X/06 - your turn/07 - futoshiki solver.md

 Ultimately, an inequality identifies what must be true, and from that, it is easy to determine what cannot happen.
 If `a` < `b`, then making `a = 3` and `b = 2` is not allowed.

-?How do we tell Algorithm X certain things are not allowed?
+?[How do we tell Algorithm X certain things are not allowed?]
 [] Send an email.
 [] Post a message in the Codingame Forum.
 [x] Create requirements to handle mutual exclusivity.